XIFAXAN 550 mg is indicated to reduce the risk of overt hepatic encephalopathy (HE) recurrence in patients 18 years of age and older.

 Hepatic encephalopathy is a chronic complication of cirrhosis that causes a variety of mental and physical symptoms.
-It is marked by a cycle of remission followed by recurrence that is difficult to break.
+It is marked by a cycle of remission followed by recurrence that may be difficult to break.

 XIFAXAN 550 mg can help reduce the risk of overt HE recurrence and may reduce HE-related hospitalizations over a 6-month period.1